Twins vs. Guardians Player Props Betting Odds

 Kwan Stats

-- Steven Kwan has 34 hits with four doubles, a triple, 20 walks and 11 RBI.
+- Steven Kwan has four doubles, a triple, 21 walks and 11 RBI (34 total hits).
 He's also stolen seven bases.

 Kwan Recent Games